When Industrial Slaughterhouses Are Proposed

 Protecting agricultural land from new industrial development is well within the legislative intent and authority of this provision.
 The right of communities to plan for growth and protect the public health and safety from the impacts of new development is well established in state and Constitutional law.

-One Response to “When Industrial Slaughterhouses Are Proposed”
+to “When Industrial Slaughterhouses Are Proposed”

 Leave a Reply